So, what do you do when someone wants free advice?

 I talked to someone the other day who had just hung out her freelance Web writing shingle.
 That means, she’s hustling for clients.
 All.
 The.
 Time.

 She had a great sales-call conversation with a local business owner.
 They talked.
 They laughed.
 They bonded.
 He asked her, “What changes would you make to my site,” and she spent 45 minutes outlining how she’d change the Titles, how she’d start a blog, how she’d add keyphrases to his copy.
-She even showed him WordStream‘s keyword research tool and how to use it.
+She even showed him how to research keyphrases.

 She was convinced she got the gig.
-The prospect told her that “He’d let her know” – and she left in a sales-happy daze.
+The prospect told her that “He’d let her know” — and she hung up the call in a sales-happy daze.

 Where did she go wrong?

 This is a problem for any professional.
 If you work with computers, everyone calls you for tech support.
 If you’re an attorney, people ask you to answer “Quick legal questions.”
 And if you’re a freelance SEO copywriter (or SEO professional) the question on everyone’s minds is, “How can I do better in Google?”